-Thanks to the visa waiver agreements between Vanuatu and the European Union, Ni-Vanuatu nationals may travel to the European Union during 2020 without having to apply for a visa.
+Thanks to the visa waiver agreements between Vanuatu and the European Union, Ni-Vanuatu nationals may travel to the European Union until the end of 2022 without having to apply for a visa.
 Presenting a valid Ni-Vanuatu passport upon arrival will suffice in order to gain entry into Europe.

-Nevertheless, starting from 2021, when the ETIAS comes into full force, all citizens from visa-exempt countries —including Vanuatu— will have to aquire a travel authorization for Europe before departing from their home country.
+Nevertheless, by the end of 2022, when the ETIAS comes into full force, all citizens from visa-exempt countries —including Vanuatu— will have to aquire a travel authorization for Europe before departing from their home country.

 ETIAS stands for European Travel Information and Authorization System.
 It has been under development since 2016 with the clear objective of improving security within the Schengen borders.